bryce-carson/whyse/README.md

 MDT).
 I am not sure how long I have been away; after checking the git log it appears I've been largely inactive since May 13th, 2024.
 That's nearly one year!

-## Exploring an alternative WHS-like implementation as an Org-mode extension
-Given Org mode has noweb syntax support, tangling, and even chunk execution support, it may be said that Org is a more modern solution, especially when Emacs is the development platform for the system.
-Given that criticism, I have begun exploring the use of sparse trees, extensions to org such as org-ql, and leveraging helm and occur to produce an extension implementing something WHS-like.
-Utilizing a separate language (SQL) and process for structuring the data and querying it doesn't make sense to me anymore, so something Emacs-native and within-process is what I have chosen; sqlite3 is conveniently embedded in Emacs now, however.

 # Ignored files